TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

     Launch feature.
 AMD/Hygon SKINIT and Arm support will be added in a subsequent release.

-To enable the kernel to be launched by GETSEC a stub, the Secure Launch stub, must be built into the setup section of the compressed kernel to handle the specific state that the dynamic launch process leaves the BSP.
+To enable the kernel to be launched by GETSEC a stub, the Secure Launch stub must be built into the setup section of the compressed kernel to handle the specific state that the dynamic launch process leaves the BSP.
 Also, the Secure Launch stub must measure everything that is going to be used as early as